 IAG concludes ‘these studies support much of what we know – that short words, short sentences and short paragraphs help.’

-Studies which evaluate the accessibility of health literacy, adapted using traditional simplification techniques (including Easy Read and Plain English), usually use readability formulae – which measure word and sentence length, rather than understanding, and rarely include people with disabilities.
+Studies which evaluate the accessibility of health literacy, adapted using traditional simplification techniques (including Easy Read and plain English), usually rely on readability formulae (which measure word and sentence length, rather than understanding), and rarely include people with disabilities.

-There is also a dearth of evidence to support the claim that ‘Easy Read suits a wide range of audiences, not just people with intellectual disability’.
+There is also a lack of evidence to support the claim that ‘Easy Read suits a wider audiences, not just people with intellectual disability’.

 ‘Where a need for support from a communication professional is identified, services MUST ensure … that interpreters and other communication professionals are suitably skilled, experienced and qualified.
 This SHOULD include verification of accreditation, qualification and registration with a relevant professional body.’

 Stringent professional standards are set for sign language interpreters and translators.
-People with language and learning disabilities, who require texts to be adapted for accessibility, deserve the same level of professionalism.
+We believe people with language and learning disabilities, who require texts to be adapted for accessibility, deserve the same level of professionalism.